alexander-lindner/alexander-lindner/README.md

 -->
 # Hi there 👋

-I'm Alex, a Linux and backend programmer interested in SGX and Gramine.
+I'm Alex, a Linux and backend programmer interested in SGX.

 ⚡ I’m currently working on [TeXtool](https://github.com/alexander-lindner/latex).⚡